Ahmed Hussain Shah: Political career

-Shah contested by-election on 26 February 2019 from constituency PK-30 (Mansehra-I) of Provincial Assembly of Khyber Pakhtunkhwa on the ticket of Pakistan Tehreek-e-Insaf.
-He won the election by the majority of 6,493 votes over the runner up Mazhar Qasim of Pakistan Muslim League (N).
+Shah contested the subsequent by-election on 26 February 2019 from PK-30 (Mansehra-I) as a candidate of the PTI.
+He won the election with a majority of 6,493 votes over the runner up Mazhar Qasim of PML(N).
 He garnered 46,438 votes while Qasim received 39,945 votes.

+He left Pakistan Tehreek Insaf following the May 9 riots and joined Pakistan Tehreek Insaf Parliamentarians.

+Shah contested the 2024 Pakistani general election as a candidate of Pakistan Tehreek Insaf Parliamentarian and lost seat to PTI-backed Independent candidate Munir Lughmani Swati.
+Munir Lughmani Swati secured 35074 votes while Shah secured 12356 votes.